Table of Contents

 Even knowing the warning signs of a bipolar meltdown, some individuals with this disorder may find that their efforts to manage it through outpatient practitioners are unsuccessful.
 Deteriorating bipolar disorder can become debilitating, with serious impairment in daily functioning and a significant reduction in quality of life.

 Residential treatment provides a space for healing.
 In this setting, the individual will be free from external triggers that agitate the disorder, allowing them to attain a sense of calm while receiving specialized treatment.
 Treatment for bipolar disorder includes the following:

 Interpersonal and social rhythm therapy.
-IPSRT provide life skills that helps the patient learn how to better predict and manage the bipolar episodes.
+IPSRT provides life skills that help the patient learn how to better predict and manage bipolar episodes.
 This therapy focuses on the importance of maintaining a consistent daily routine, in addition to improving interpersonal relations and stress management.

 Holistic: Experiential and holistic therapies can aid in the healing of severe bipolar disorder symptoms and promote overall wellness.
 These activities might include massage therapy, yoga, deep breathing techniques, practicing mindfulness, guided meditation, and aromatherapy.

 Lifestyle: Because establishing a healthy routine is an essential aspect of managing bipolar disorder, inpatient treatment centers will counsel patients on diet and exercise.
 Sticking to a regular sleep schedule, getting regular exercise, eating nutritiously, and managing stress are all intrinsic to achieving stability and reducing the probability of a relapse.